aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/signatureline/_index.md

 ```

-the text shown to user at signing time.
+Gets the text shown to user at signing time.

 ```
 // Create signature line object